klamma/ar-for-eu-book/_pages/chapters/modeling.md

 - On the left side, there is a menu which shows different brushes.
 If the menu is not visible, press `T` to toggle its visibility.
 The menu contains some brushes known from image editing software, e.g. a smear tool, a clone brush and a fill bucket.
+- You can re-use the colour map as a depth map to carve the eyes out.
+  Alternatively, you can create a second map for the depth and draw surface dents there.

 ### Texture Baking